What can’t you live without?

 Power to the people

-The Chinese recognise the body to contain channels (meridians) that function like ch’i power lines, delivering ch’i to our organs and tissues.
+The Chinese recognise the body to contain channels (meridians).
+They function like ch’i power lines, delivering ch’i to our organs and tissues.
 The purpose of a practice like acupuncture is to keep these power lines open.
 We can also increase the circulation of ch’i through conscious breathing techniques like qigong.

 Ch’i also circulates through our living and working spaces.
 The Chinese call the practice of rebalancing environmental ch’I, Feng Shui.